GandhiCloudLab/envizi-integration-hub-doc/readme.md

 1. Create Data Service and Data Pipeline in Envizi to create AWS S3 buckets.
 2. Prepare Configuration file with the S3 and Turbonomic access details.
-3. Start the Integration Hub App
+3. Start the Integration Hub App with the Configuration file
 4. Update the Configuration settings in the App if required
 5. Ingest Turbonomic Data into Envizi via the App
 6. View the Turbonomic Data in Envizi